ElizBoahen/Projects_By_Eli/README.md

 Stepping away from Oswald for bit proved to be really helpful.
 I noticed full blow grammar mistakes I've made and, thanks to feedback, can see what ways I can improve the navigation.

 Next Steps:
-- Make sure all font sizes are at least 14
+- Create self-intro video
-- Add reflection page for Oswald
+- Link to HAWT Video Projects
-- Link all pages and push changes
+- Add more photos

   - Eli